MasturFYC/desa/DOCS/03-biaya-pembelian.md

 begin

     update grass set
-        total = total - NEW.subtotal
+        total = total - NEW.subtotal,
+        cost = cost  + NEW.subtotal
         where id = NEW.grass_id;

     RETURN NEW;